All Projects (0) Under Review (0) Published (0) Featured (0) Utility (0)

 Robust Deep Learning Model for Spatiotemporal Forecasting of Renewable Energy Sources

-• Implemented the proposed spatiotemporal forecasting framework in TensorFlow 2.18.0 with Keras 3.8.0.
-The model was trained using an NVIDIA Tesla A100-SXM4 GPU, with extensive preprocessing, sequence construction, and data augmentation applied to high-resolution solar and wind datasets.
-Processed datasets were made publicly available via Zenodo for open research access.
+• Implemented the framework in TensorFlow 2.18.0 with Keras 3.8.0.
+All processed solar and wind datasets were made publicly available through Zenodo to support open research.

 Graphical Abstract